 Minor because: It is an isolated incident, and the inspection status is also identified in inspection records, or a traveler, and the final inspection had been performed.

--than-minor if: There are repetitive occurrences where final inspections were not adequately documented.
+More-than-minor if: There are repetitive occurrences where final inspections were not adequately documented.

 -or-